About this listing

 Bungalow in detail:

-Vaulted ceilings of natural wood, an extremely comfy Queen bed (with an expensive, premium memory-foam topper), clean-bleached linens & comforter (both replaced several times a year), highspeed WIFI, 40" flatscreen tv with Time Warner Cable with 400 channels inc HBO, Showtime, Epix, Starz, and effective central heat/a-c.
+Vaulted ceilings of natural wood, an extremely comfy Queen bed (with an expensive, premium memory-foam topper), clean-bleached linens & comforter (both replaced several times a year), highspeed WIFI, 40" flatscreen tv with DirecTV, and effective central heat/a-c.
 Your modern, upscale, en suite bathroom has the best water pressure you'll ever feel in a shower.
-If the sign of a good hotel is a strong shower and amazing night’s sleep— this is the top!
+If the sign of a good hotel is a strong shower and amazing night's sleep— this is the top!

 FAQ: Do I allow smoking?
 ONLY on this outside patio.
 There's a metal ashtray.
 Please keep french doors shut while smoking to keep the room smelling fresh and clean.
 No smoking, incense or candles in room please (a safety issue, battery candles provided.)

 FAQ: Is it quiet?
 YES!!!!
 You will be amazed.
 I'm on a quiet street so sleepy it belies it's proximity to Santa Monica Blvd.
 You will awaken to chirping birds after the BEST SLEEP OF YOUR LIFE!